Rediscovering the Retina

 These five takeaways are the cornerstones to understanding the retina and how it relates to age-related macular degeneration.
 Throughout my learning journey, it occurred to me that this was knowledge I had already obtained but had to brush up on to sharpen my skills.
 In short, every piece of knowledge acquired in optometry school is essential and being willing to continue your education as a professional – and revisit old topics – is the key to success.

 About the Author

 Prior to her role with MacuLogix as Associate Director of Professional Relations, Anne-Marie Lahr, OD spent 23 years educating others about ophthalmic optics and lens design at Salus University and Hoya Vision Care.
-She is personable and professional in all interactions with a width breadth of clinical eye care knowledge in research, medical devices, strategic planning, and much more.
-Dr. Lahr earned her Doctor of Optometry (OD) degree the Ohio State University College of Optometry.
+She is personable and professional in all interactions with a wide breadth of clinical eye care knowledge in research, medical devices, strategic planning, and much more.
+Dr. Lahr earned her Doctor of Optometry (OD) degree from the Ohio State University College of Optometry.